bathos-wistia/private-mixin/README.md

 choice.

 From here on I’ll sometimes conflate “slot” and “field.”
-That they are different is ultimately not observable, though making the latter behave like the former is not straightforward.
+That they are different is ultimately not observable except when it comes to cross-realm behaviors, though making the latter behave like the former is not straightforward.

 ### Challenges of private fields